 - Cover your hands or feet with socks or gloves.

-- Get out of the cold and re-warm your entire body
+- Get out of the cold and wind and rewarm your entire body.

-- Run your hands or feet under lukewarm water.
+- Run your hands or feet under lukewarm (not hot) water.

 - Massage your extremities.